freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Jan 5, 2024
+1. Learn modern Front-End Development with the powerful React JavaScript library.
+This in-depth course is taught by software engineer and prolific freeCodeCamp contributor, Hitesh Choudhary.
+He'll teach you the fundamental structure of React apps, including Hooks, Virtual DOM, React Router, Redux Toolkit, the Context API, and more.
+You'll also apply these tools by building several projects along the way.
+(12 hour YouTube course): https://www.freecodecamp.org/news/comprehensive-full-stack-react-with-appwrite-tutorial/

+2. And if you want to go beyond React and learn full-stack JavaScript, freeCodeCamp contributor Chris Blakely has created an entire roadmap for skills you should learn.
+This roadmap focuses on the MERN Stack: MongoDB, Express.js, React, and Node.js, which many popular web apps use – including freeCodeCamp itself.
+If you're new to web dev, this will give you a broad overview of what you'll want to prioritize learning.
+(40 minute read): https://www.freecodecamp.org/news/mern-stack-roadmap-what-you-need-to-know-to-build-full-stack-apps/

+3. Software Development as a field is always changing.
+I like to say that the key skill developers possess is not coding itself, but rather the ability to learn quickly.
+This book will help you think like a developer, so you can pick up new tools, solve new problems, and keep blazing forward as a dev. (full-length book): https://www.freecodecamp.org/news/creators-guide-to-innovation-book/

+4. Developer job interviews are not just about coding.
+There's a significant portion dedicated to the “behavioral interview.”
+This course will show you what to expect and how to prepare for it – through example questions and case studies.
+It's a time-efficient way to gear up for a successful run of interviews.
+(2 hour YouTube course): https://www.freecodecamp.org/news/mastering-behavioral-interviews-for-software-developers/

+5. The #100DaysOfCode challenge is an ideal New Year's Resolution for anyone wanting to expand their developer skills.
+Each year, thousands of ambitious people commit to this simple challenge: code at least 1 hour each day for 100 days in a row, and support other people who are doing the same.
+I've written this guide to how you can get started and make some serious gains in 2024.
+(5 minute read): https://www.freecodecamp.org/news/100daysofcode-challenge-2024-discord/

+Finally, my friends Jess and Ramón are starting a new cohort of their freely available bootcamp on Monday, January 8.
+You can join them and work through both freeCodeCamp's Responsive Web Design certification and our new project-oriented JavaScript Algorithms and Data Structures certification.
+This is a great way to expand your skills alongside a kind, supportive community.
+(5 minute read): https://www.freecodecamp.org/news/free-webdev-and-js-bootcamps/

+Quote of the Week: *"A year ago I had no idea how to write code, and now I'm building my own stuff and learning how to do things I never thought I'd be capable of.
+If your new year's resolution is to become a developer, start now!
+You will never regret it."* — Jack Forge, software developer

 ### Dec 22, 2023
 1. I'm proud to announce that after 2 years of development, freeCodeCamp's new upgraded JavaScript Algorithms and Data Structures certification is now live.
 You can learn JavaScript step-by-step by coding 21 different projects – right in your browser.
 You'll build your own fantasy role playing game, mp3 player app, spreadsheet tool, and even a Pokémon Pokédex app.
 (300-hour interactive curriculum): https://www.freecodecamp.org/news/learn-javascript-with-new-data-structures-and-algorithms-certification-projects/